hhtyo/evacuees-by-prefecture/README.md

 ### Transformed

 Row and column totals and calculated changes in evacuee numbers were deleted.
 The first column, which had prefecture IDs and names, is split into two columns: [ISO 3166-2:JP](http://en.wikipedia.org/wiki/ISO_3166-2:JP) codes and prefecture names.
-Any notes that were in a table cell are in a new column at the end of each row.
-Lastly, the data date is appended to the end of the same row.
+Any notes that were in a table cell are in a new column at the end of the same row.
+Lastly, the data date is appended to the end of the each row.
 Missing or empty values are marked with 'NA'.

 ### Published